Average

 Refrigerate for 2-3 hours to allow the jelly shots to set.

-The Espresso Martini Jelly Shot is just what it sounds like – an Espresso Martini, jellified and served as a shot!
+An Espresso Martini Jelly Shot is exactly what it sounds like – the classic Espresso Martini, jellified and served as a shot.

 The Espresso Martini Jelly Shot emerged in the early 2020s as part of a broader trend of jelly shots.